mitmedialab/SAR-opal-base/README.md

 Opal tries to load the graphic from two places:

 1) "Assets/Resources/graphics/base-images" directory.
-If the game is a social stories game, Opal assumes all graphics loaded will be in the "Assets/Resources/graphics/base-images/socialstories" directory.
+If the game is a social stories game (see below for different game descriptions), Opal assumes all graphics loaded will be in the "Assets/Resources/graphics/base-images/socialstories" directory.
 Either the base-images or socialstories directories may have subdirectories, which shouldsocialstories be provided as part of the graphic name.
 E.g.,if you want